JakeOtto/python_practice/chapter1/10_defining_functions.md

 On the next line is where we write the function body, indicated by the indentation.

-Right now the `greet()` function does not take any arguments.
+Right now the `hello()` function does not take any arguments.
 We can tell that because the parentheses are empty `()`.

 Let's change it so we can pass in an argument to greet a specific person.